Tolstoi Backs are a Tough Find in the T218 Champions Set

 This set does not include any baseball cards but most pre-war baseball card collectors should at least recognize those names, anyway.
 Mecca is known for other sets, including the T201 Double Folders release.
-Hassan is also found elsewhere — perhaps most notably from a baseball card vantage point in the popular T205 Gold Borders set.
+Hassan is also found elsewhere — perhaps most notably from a baseball card vantage point in the popular T205 Gold Borders set or the T202 Hassan Triple Folders set.
 Tolstoi backs were seen in other places, including T206.

 Here’s a look at all three brands on the backs of T218 cards.

 You’ll find advertisements for each sprinkled on the backs of these cards.
 However, while Mecca and Hassan backs are plentiful, finding cards with Tolstoi backs is much more difficult.

 Part of the reason for that is how the cards were distributed.
 While Mecca cards were issued for all three of the set’s series and Hassan cards were issued for two of them, Tolstoi cards are only found in Series 2.
 Thus, almost all of the T218 cards will be found with either a Mecca or Hassan advertisement.

 Just how rare are the Tolstoi backs?
 On eBay, you’ll hardly ever see them.
 But can we try to pinpoint how many there are compared to the more populous Mecca and Hassan cards?

 Unfortunately, PSA’s pop report doesn’t separate their grading out by back so we don’t know how many of each back they’ve graded.
 And I couldn’t navigate SGC’s pop report to even find their graded s in general.
 But eBay gives us somewhat of a decent glimpse.